vlonje20/vin-web-app/README.md

 docker ps
-docker logs -f <container_ID> #run this to get admin login to jenkins server. docker exec -it <container_ID> /bin/bash #Enter into jenkins server container and generate key pairs.

-ssh-keygen -t rsa
+docker logs -f <container_ID> #run this to get admin login to jenkins server. docker exec -it <container_ID> /bin/bash #Enter into jenkins server container and generate key pairs. curl ifconfig.co #to get the IP address used to connect to Jenkins ssh-keygen -t rsa

 cat ~/.ssh/id_rsa.pub #copy and paste on linux-server ~/.ssh/authorized_keys file.